-Many performance indices are based on the steady-state probabilities to come in a set of similar states or, after coming in it, to start a derived step trace from this set.
+Many performance indices are based on the steady-state probabilities to enter into a set of similar states or, after coming in it, to start a derived step trace from this set.
 The similarity of states is usually captured by an equivalence relation, hence, the sets are often the equivalence classes.
-Proposition 8.1, Theorem 8.1 and Proposition 8.2 guarantee coincidence of the mentioned indices for the expressions related by $\Delta s{ss}$ .
-Thus, $\Delta s{ss}$ (hence, all the stronger equivalences we have considered) preserves performance of stochastic systems modeled by expressions of dtsiPBC.
+Proposition 8.1, Theorem 8.1 and Proposition 8.2 guarantee coincidence of the mentioned indices for the expressions related by $\underline{\leftrightarrow}{ss}$ .
+Thus, $\underline{\leftrightarrow}{ss}$ (hence, all the stronger equivalences we have considered) preserves performance of stochastic systems modeled by expressions of dtsiPBC.